Cuijk: Origin of the name

 The name Cuijk seems to be derived from the Celtic Keukja, meaning curve or bend.
 This refers to a bend in the Meuse near Cuijk.
 The Romans transformed Keukja to Ceuclum, leading to the later Dutch name Cuijk.

 History

 Prehistory

 Some centuries before the Romans arrived, the area was already relatively densely populated.
 Part of the Celtic culture is known through archaeology, e.g. the way they took care of their deceased.
 They had cattle and worked the land in a primitive way.
 They lived in large wood huts or barns.

 On the 'Kampse Veld' in nearby Haps a settlement from about 700 BC was found in the early 20th century.
 Prehistoric remains were also found in Cuijk itself: In 1844 many round burial mounds from the Bronze Age were found near Haanhof.
 These were from the Urnfield culture, as they contained urns with human ashes.
-In 1825 similar finds had been done on the Kalkhof.
+In 1825 similar finds had been discovered on the Kalkhof.